tomkdefra/mm-starter/_pages/learning-and-development/pathway-geo-python/lessons/lesson-1/01-motivation.md

 </figure>

 And yet again, this helps us understand the data further.
-Not only do we see the changed in temperature, but now we see how temperatures vary across the globe.
+Not only do we see the change in temperature, but now we see how temperatures vary across the globe.
 The drawback here is that we only see a single time snapshot, rather than a time series.
 To see both will require a truly remarkable visualisation.

-So, let\'s look now at some excellent examples of data visualisation with Python.
+So, let's look now at some excellent examples of data visualisation with Python.
 We have essentially the same data plotted above, but now we can see how temperatures vary in space and time.